Oslo city viewed from the water

 An honest local breakdown by traveller type

-But "how many days" really depends on what kind of traveller you are.
+So "how many days" really depends on how deep you want to go.
 Here's the breakdown, from people who live here.

 1 day in Oslo: the stopover